Grandma’s Chocolate Pie

 This post may contain affiliate links; I’ll earn a small commission if you choose to make a purchase.

 I was never able to master the custard because I would always burn it.
 Then I made a bunch of pies with a friend who was helping me help my daughter raise money for a trip and she did hers in the microwave.
-I combined Carolyn’s microwave method with my grandma’s recipe and I have the perfect storm of chocolate meringue pie.
+I combined Carolyn’s microwave method with my grandma’s chocolate pie recipe and I have the perfect storm of chocolate meringue pie.

 Old fashioned chocolate meringue pie

 You don’t see a whole lot of meringue pies these days, but it’s still a favorite when you do bring one out.
 I have two secrets to make them the best pies ever.
 One is using Ree Drummond’s pie crust recipe.
-Ree knows where the flavors at.
+The Pioneer Woman knows where the flavors at.
 Most pie crust is one note in flavor, but Ree’s is punched up and it makes your pies taste A-MAZING!

 We don’t eat shortening, and the only difference we make is using butter in our crusts just like grandma did.
 They are as flaky and flavorful as ever.